GIScience/openrouteservice/docs/frequently-asked-questions.md

 If CH have not been prepared, matrix calculation will fall back to the Dijkstra algorithm, which is way slower and responsible for the slow response.

+## When and how does my quota reset?
+When you check our [plans](https://openrouteservice.org/plans/), you'll see that our endpoints have a daily and a minutely request limit.

+All remaining quota is shown in your [developer dashboard](https://openrouteservice.org/dev/#/home).

+The daily limit is reset after 24h, starting from the first time you request anything.
+Thus, your 24h-window might shift over the days.

+As an example, let's look at the `directions` endpoint and its default limit of 2000 requests per day.
+If you request 1000 directions at 3pm today and try to request 1500 tomorrow at 10am, the last 500 of those will fail, since your quota only resets at 3pm tomorrow.
+After 3pm, you can issue up to 2000 requests again, but if you do so at 6pm, you'll have to wait until 6pm the day after tomorrow until you can request any more directions.

+The minutely limit is enforced as a sliding window, meaning that any consecutive period of 60 seconds may only contain 40 directions requests.

+If you run into the daily limit, you will receive a `403 - Forbidden` HTTP error.
+If you run into the minutely limit, you will receive a `429 - Too many requests` HTTP error.
+The remaining daily quota can also be checked programmatically, compare the `x-ratelimit-remaining` and the `x-ratelimit-reset` header.